 Without health insurance, citizens often are unable to pay for the medical care they need and frequently forego preventive measures that would make that care unnecessary.
 Virginia works to reach some uninsured populations through a variety of federal and state programs.
-However, nearly a million Virginians still lack health insurance.
+However, nearly 900,000 Virginians still lack health insurance.

 Why is This Important?

 Health insurance generally provides coverage for preventive care, medicine, needed visits to the doctor or emergency room, hospital stays, and other medical expenses.
 Since certain provisions of the Affordable Care Act (ACA, aka "Obamacare") went into effect, all health insurance policies must provide preventive care free of charge, cover pre-existing conditions without penalty, and place no lifetime caps on the cost of care.
 Beyond that, policies differ in what additional services they cover, the size of the deductible and/or co-payment, and options for treatment available to the policyholder.

 Research has consistently shown that individuals without health insurance have great difficulty accessing the health care system and frequently do not participate in preventive care programs that help deter the development of physical ailments and chronic diseases.
 When the uninsured do seek treatment, it is often through public hospitals and emergency room care, increasing the financial burden on state and federal coffers.

 The uninsured population is measured by the percentage of people under age 65 not covered by private or public health insurance.
 Often these are working people who do not get health insurance from their employers but whose income is too high to qualify for public assistance via Medicaid.